Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

-We recall that the intensity $\l_{\cQ}$ of a stationary SPP with law $\cQ$ is defined as the expectation $\l_{\cQ}:= \bbE_{\cQ} \left( |\xi \cap [0,1]|\right)$.
-A ($\bbZ$--)stationary renewal SPP with interval law $\mu$ having infinite mean cannot exist (see Proposition 4.2.I in \cite{DV} and Appendix C in \cite{FMRT0}).
-As discussed after Theorem 1.3.4 in \cite{FKAS}, $\cQ=\text{Ren} (\mu)$ if and only if the following holds: the random variables $d_k=x_k-x_{k-1}$, $k\not=1$, are i.i.d. with law $\mu$ and are independent from the random vector $(x_0,x_1)$, which satisfies
+We recall that the intensity $\lambda_{\mathcal{Q}}$ of a~stationary SPP with law $\mathcal{Q}$ is defined as the expectation $\lambda_{\mathcal{Q}}:= \mathbb{E}_{\mathcal{Q}} ( |\xi \cap[0,1]| )$.
+A ($\mathbb{Z}$-)stationary renewal SPP with interval law $\mu$ having infinite mean cannot exist (see Proposition 4.2.I in \cite{DV} and Appendix C in \cite{FMRT0}).
+Also recall that, given a~stationary SPP with law $\mathcal{Q}$, its Palm distribution is formally defined by the conditional probability measure $\mathcal{Q}( \cdot|0 \in\xi)$.
+Since for a~stationary process the event $\{0 \in\xi\}$ has zero probability, a~precise definition requires more care \cite{FKAS,DV}.
+For those readers who are not familiar with Palm distributions, it is sufficient to know that as discussed after Theorem 1.3.4 in \cite{FKAS}, $\mathcal{Q}=\operatorname{Ren} (\mu)$ if and only if the following holds: the random variables $d_k=x_k-x_{k-1}$, $k\neq1$ are i.i.d. with law $\mu$ and are independent from the random vector $(x_0,x_1)$, which satisfies